PHenriqueK/FinalPaper/README.md

 The discussants will provide a quick (max 2 minute) critique of your presentation--ideas for things you can improve on your paper.

+________________
+# Gandrud criticsms of third pair assignment

+## Gathered/Cleaned/Merged 2 Data Sets (if applicable)

+Good discussion of data sources, gathering, cleaning, and merging.

+## Descriptive Statistics for Evaluating Research Question

+Generally nice plots for describing the data.
+Though somewhat scant exploration of the data.
+You could have explored the data in much more detail.

+Unclear from the plot what the lines in the first figure show.

+## Inferential Statistics for Evaluating Research Question (attempted, but not required)

+What you are really interested in is not the level of listings vs hotel occupancy, but instead how the change in the former affects the change in the latter.

+## Dynamically Generated Tables/Figures

+Dynamically generated plots, but no tables.

+**Total Mark**:  8.5/10